walber/simple-web-scraper/README.md

-# Simple PyQt web scrapper
+# Simple PyQt web scraper

-## Setup:
-To run this web scraper you must perform the following steps to setup the environment.
+To run this web scraper you must perform the following steps to setup your environment.

 ### Install **pipenv**, _"a dependency manager for Python projects."_
 ```